rikykywy/birthdays/README.md

 2) One -v: returns only name and date of birth.
 Albert Einstein : 03/14/1879
 3) -vv: returns a sentence.
 Albert Einstein was born the 03/14/1879

+If there is any -v, you will get only the date of the birthday.
+03/14/1879

 ## PEP-8:
 All the python modules and codes have been tested into the text regulation of PEP-8.